Star Wars: Knights of the Old Republic II — The Sith Lords debuts on mobile on December 18

 Star Wars: Knights of the Old Republic II — The Sith Lords debuts on mobile on December 18, according to developer and publisher Aspyr.

-The timing is good for anyone who has an itch to play a Star Wars game in the wake of the popularity of season two of The Mandalorian on Disney+.
-Disney’s Lucasfilm has licensed Aspyr to build numerous Star Wars game remakes during the past year.
+The timing is good for anyone who has an itch to play a Star Wars game in the wake of the popularity of Season Two of The Mandalorian on Disney+.
+Disney’s Lucasfilm has licensed Aspyr to build numerous Star Wars ports during the past year.
 Retro games are a big market these days, and Aspyr has specialized in finding new markets and platforms for those games based on familiar brands and licenses.

-The new game will debut as a $15 game on iOS and Android.
+The game will debut as a $15 game on iOS and Android.
 It’s a single-player role-playing game that developer BioWare originally created for the PC and Xbox in 2004.
-It says a lot that mobile devices are now capable of running games that once debuted on the PC, said Elizabeth Howard, vice president of publishing at Aspyr, in an interview with GamesBeat.
+It says a lot that mobile devices are now capable of running games that once debuted on the PC, said Aspyr’s Elizabeth Howard in an interview with GamesBeat.

 “Fans have long demanded and asked for this, so we’re pretty pumped to get it to them,” Howard said.
 “Taking a PC game and making it into a mobile game is one of the things that Aspyr is uniquely positioned to do.
 We have a ton of experience with that and we have proprietary libraries to do that.
 This fits really well into our wheelhouse.”